Fitzpatrickmn/iRobotD3_MissionFeatures/README.md

 Both the X & Y axes are interactive, such that when a different axes is clicked, the data dynmically updates to reflect the chosen X & Y axes.

-For full display, please click this link: xxx
+For full display, please click this link: https://fitzpatrickmn.github.io/iRobotD3_MissionFeatures/